-The main concept for the design of the project, Pontsteiger Pier, for 225-250 residences with commercial spaces in the ports of Amsterdam, was to choose the concept of the “Mini-City” rather than the “Mega building”.
+The main concept for the design of Pontsteiger Pier was to choose the concept of the “Mini-City” rather than the “Mega-building”.
 This choice originates from our analysis of the location and the developer’s requirements, combined with the following main points which we find essential for succeeding in this project:

 The building must form a land-mark upon entering the city.
 It marks the neighborhood and the border between 18th century Amsterdam and the 20th century extension to the river IJ.